JanMiksovsky/blog/posts/2026/03-15 Eleventy comparison.md

 > _I myself prefer solutions that are more explicit and less magic._

-I don't know the Eleventy team, but from what I can tell, they seem like perfectly nice people who care deeply about their tool.
-If you end up using Eleventy for your site, chances are it'll work out just fine.
+I don't know the Eleventy team, but they seem like perfectly nice people who care deeply about their users and want to create a good tool for them.
+If you pick Eleventy for your site, it'll probably work out just fine.

 If you're interested in trying Origami for a blog, I think you'll like it.
 You can start with the corresponding [`origami-blog-start`](https://github.com/WebOrigami/origami-blog-start) template projecct.